open-amt-cloud-toolkit/console/README.md

 # Console

 > Disclaimer: Production viable releases are tagged and listed under 'Releases'.
-All other check-ins and pre-releases should be considered 'in-development' and should not be used in production
+Console is under development. **The current available tags for download are Alpha version code and should not be used in production.** For these Alpha tags, certain features may not function yet, visual look and feel may change, or bugs/errors may occur.
+Follow along our [Feature Backlog for future releases and feature updates](https://github.com/orgs/open-amt-cloud-toolkit/projects/10).

 ## Overview